wilfriedroset/remote-storage-wars/README.md

 ### Configure Openstack client

-Terraform, Packer and Ansible rely on Openstack's API, have a look at [Openstack documentation](https://docs.openstack.org/os-client-config/latest/user/configuration.html) on how to configure it properly can be found here.
+Terraform, Terragrunt, Packer and Ansible rely on Openstack's API, have a look at [Openstack documentation](https://docs.openstack.org/os-client-config/latest/user/configuration.html) on how to configure it properly can be found here.

 The simplest way is to have a `clouds.yaml` which can be located in the current directory, `~/.config/openstack` or `/etc/openstack`.
 Another solution can be to use environment variables as they are supported by all three tools.
 You can retrieve either `clouds.yaml` or `openrc.sh` from [Horizon](https://docs.openstack.org/horizon/latest/).
 Alternatively you can mix all solutions but you need to watch out for undefined setting otherwise you will end up with errors.